pypr/pysph/docs/source/installation.rst

 You should be set now and should skip to :ref:`downloading-pysph` and :ref:`building-pysph`.

-If you are using `Enthought Canopy`_ or Anaconda_ the instructions in the section :ref:`installing-deps-osx` will be useful as the instructions are similar.

 .. note::

     If you wish to see a working build/test script please see our